-DIY Printer Stand & Storage for My Cricut Machines!
+How to Make a DIY Printer Stand and Storage for Cricuts!

 Alright, so you all know I have a small workspace.
 I don’t have an office or craft room…my little desk nook is it and only it.
 Don’t get me wrong, I love it!
 But I also love being organized.
 I’ve had two Cricut machines for a while, (an Explore Air 2 and a Maker).
 They didn’t really fit well, but I just lived with it for a while.

 I’d planned to come up with some sort of double-decker solution but never got around to it.
 Then I got a printer for some of my crafting needs, and it pushed me over the edge.
 As you can see from these shots, the desk was crowded and annoying.
 It made me feel super flustered when working and like I didn’t have any space.

 I decided to make a DIY printer stand that had built-in spaces designed to fit my Cricut Explore Air 2 and Cricut Maker, too.
 Since the printer is slightly smaller than the Cricuts, I could also fit some additional things on top of the shelving.

 Gaining vertical space would free up some valuable desk space.
 If you’re looking for something like a standalone DIY printer table with craft storage, definitely check out my friend Kati’s DIY.

 Oh, and if you’re wondering, this is the printer I got.
 I did a lot of research on the perfect printer for my needs.
 Something that I could do regular office stuff on, but something that I could also use for printing for crafting needs.
 Specifically, print-then-cut vinyl designs.
 This printer is very compact and works really well as a desktop printer.
 Plus it was really affordable.

 - (2) 1″ x 8″ poplar boards cut to 26 1/2″ each